Skip to content

 Database Events

-Stratal automatically emits events before and after every database operation.
-The EventEmitterPlugin is auto-registered by the DatabaseModule — no additional setup is required.
+Stratal automatically emits events for every database operation.
+The EventEmitterPlugin is auto-registered by the DatabaseModule, so no additional setup is required.
 These events integrate with the core event system and support the same pattern matching, priority, and blocking behavior.

 SegmentValuesExample